-Corinne Abrams is a current Environmental Health MPH
+Corinne Abrams is a current Environmental Health MPH student.

 I was born and raised on the Tuscarora Indian Reservation, so naturally I want to give back and help my community in any way I can.
 Through the study of public health, I am able to learn about and research health disparities that Native Americans face.
 I am interested in environmental issues on the reservation linked to health and ways to improve nutrition for Haudenosaunee families.
 I am passionate about helping to break down barriers to healthcare and create programs and policies that protect the health of nation members, and respect our sovereignty.